hrace009/modsecurity-whitelist-apps/README.md

 # modsecurity-whitelist-apps

-These configuration files are for disabling certain ModSecurity OWASP CRS 2.2.9 and  3.0.0 rules that cause false positives with certain web applications.
+These configuration files are for disabling certain ModSecurity OWASP CRS 2.2.9 and 3.0.0 and Trustwave Commercial ModSecurity rules that cause false positives with certain web applications.

 Please contribute!